Numergy/jenv-cookbook/README.md

 # jenv Cookbook

-Manage installation for java 6 and 7  via [jenv][jenv].
+Manage installation for multiple Java versions via [jenv][jenv].
 Also provides a set of lightweight resources and providers.

 If you've used [rbenv][rbenv] or [pyenv][pyenv], this is a port of that concept for Java.